Alexander Triantis

 Alexander Triantis is a Canadian academic administrator serving as dean of the Johns Hopkins Carey Business School since 2019.
 He was dean of the Robert H. Smith School of Business from 2013 to 2019.
-He is the board chair-elect of the Association to Advance Collegiate Schools of Business.
+He is the board chair of the Association to Advance Collegiate Schools of Business.

 Triantis' father was a professor of economics.
 He took his first college math class at the University of Toronto at the age of 13.
 He completed a B.A.Sc. and M.Eng. from the University of Toronto.
 He completed a M.S. and Ph.D. in industrial engineering with a specialization in finance from Stanford University.